 07Actionable Next Steps

-1. Audit your current large‑part process against the five areas above.
-Use a simple checklist: machine stiffness,workholding support spacing, toolpath type, coolant temperature control, and on‑machine probing frequency.
+- Start by auditing your current large-part CNC machining process with a simple checklist: machine stiffness, workholding support spacing, toolpath type, coolant temperature control, and on-machine probing frequency.
+For large parts, the program may be correct, but poor support or thermal drift can still ruin accuracy.